Duck Breast with Orange Marmalade and Bacon

 Cut the ends off the onion and cut it into wedges about the size of the duck pieces.

-Remove the stem and seeds from the bell pepper and cut into the size a little smaller than the duck pieces.
+Remove the stem and seeds from the bell pepper and cut it a little smaller than the duck pieces.

 Now we build.
 I find it easier to build it onto the toothpick rather than building then spearing.
 If you spear last, everything goes slip sliding!